 The Foundation welcomes your unique skill set—your time and talents can help make our shared goals a reality!
 Join our volunteers, including people of all ages and walks of life, as they provide the passion and the ‘elbow grease’ necessary to bring our projects to fruition.
 Volunteers are the heart and soul of our organization; their importance cannot be overstated, nor can they be thanked enough!

 Be a part of transforming and preserving our Park!
-Since October, 2010, over 1,500 volunteers have labored to suppress invasive exotic species and helped to ensure the establishment of native plantings in Fort Williams Park.
+Since October, 2010, over 1,500 volunteers have labored to suppress invasive exotic plants and helped to ensure the establishment of native plantings in Fort Williams Park.

 Jump in with your garden tools, gloves, and grubby clothes to clear invasive plants, weed, plant or mulch at the Arboretum sites.
 A trained horticultural ‘captain’ will help oversee your work.
 S/he will be able to focus efforts and answer questions.
 Just show up at the appointed time and you can participate in this most hands-on of efforts!

 Please note: to ensure that your volunteer activities in the Park are effective, fun, and safe, we must limit the size of any group to 25 people.
 For more information, contact Volunteer Coordinator, Kim Koehler.

 Prefer to set your own schedule and care for your own piece of paradise?
 Meet in the Park with the Adopt-a-Plot Coordinator, Tom Atwell, to adopt a small section of an Arboretum landscape.
 Then come and go at your convenience to keep weeds and invasive species in check so new plantings can be established.

 Weeding and mulching can be fun when done in such a beautiful location!